-Since being promoted to the Premier League. in 2021, Brentford have very quickly established themselves as one of the best-run clubs in English football.
+Promoted to the Premier League for the first time in 2021, Brentford have quickly established themselves as one of the best-run clubs in the country.

 Brentford tickets & prices at the Gtech Community Stadium